Which LeakAlertor do I have, the 5000 or the 6000?

-Our LeakAlertor Connected series of products coming out in the 3rd quarter 2016 will have many of these features, including wireless transmission of data.
+Our LeakAlertor Connected series of products, which are currently being developed, will have many of these features, including wireless transmission of data.
 These products are designed with property managers in mind.
 The LeakAlertor 6000 Evaluation Units, which provide and display substantial data in real time, are available to property managers, hospitality, and water agency professionals.

 What do the Alerts mean?